Test Integration: Advertising

 If L-bar squeeze back formats are desired, enable L-bar in the app.

-If you have 'overlayLandscapeMode = OverlayLandscapeMode.START' instead, StreamLayer's gamification feature and promotions will be in overlays unless promotions are selected as L-bar in StreamLayer Studio.
+If you have overlayLandscapeMode = OverlayLandscapeMode.START instead, StreamLayer's gamification feature and promotions will appear as StreamLayer Elements unless promotions are configured as L-bar in StreamLayer Studio.

 lbarMode

-The lbarMode property of SLRAppHost.OverlayLandscapeMode.LBAR allows you to configure how the L-bar (lower banner area) behaves in relation to available space.
-Here are the available options:
+The lbarMode property of SLRAppHost.OverlayLandscapeMode.LBAR controls how the L-bar (lower banner area) behaves:

 • SLRAppHost.LBarMode.FULL: